 - the lens of the eye being too flat;

-The eye will then try to compensate for this visual defect with the lens muscles, which it’s not always possible.
-It then becomes necessary to make an appointment with your ophthalmologist as quickly as possible.
+The eye will then try to compensate for this visual defect with the lens muscles, but this is still not possible.
+It is therefore essential to make an appointment with your ophthalmologist as soon as possible.

 First of all, know that Dr. Stéphanie Zwillinger can diagnose patients of all ages.
 Medical care for patients with hyperopia are accessible to anyone: thus, it never is too late to get a screening.